holdings420/Preservingbiologicalmass/README.md

 ### Example
 - In a sample batch of 1381 grams of strawberries we aim to achieve a range of 320-350 gram of strawberry post sublimation.
 - The brix level of the mixture is brought to 70 through the addition of sweetening agents such as sucrose.
-- To the post sublimated Fragaria fruit mixture, x grams of sucrose is added to bring the mixture to a brix reading of 70.
+- To the fruit/strawberry/plant matter mixture, sucrose/sweetener is added to bring the mixture to a brix reading of 70.
 - Take a pH reading of the product as each batch will have a different pH reading.
 - https://www.chem.purdue.edu/gchelp/howtosolveit/Equilibrium/Calculating_pHandpOH.htm#:~:text=Calculating_pHandpOH&text=To%20calculate%20the%20pH%20of,%5BH3O%2B%5D
 - To adjust the final pH, x grams of Citric acid is added to obtain a pH reading of 3.0.
 - To ensure longevity of preservation and consumer safety, the final product must have a pH reading of <3.1
--
+- Having too low of a pH also causes cavities as it becomes more acidic than lemons.
+- Citric acid metabolism from microbes may raise pH to dangerous levels.

 ## Fruit Preserves
-- Brix content of the final fruit and sugar mixture is best set to 70.
+- Brix content of the final fruit and sugar mixture is ranges from 40-80 brix.
 - The fruit sugar mixture is pH adjusted using food grade edible acids.
-- Increasing fruit content of the final product is adjusted by adding in dry fruit mass.
+- Increasing fruit content of the final product is adjusted by adding in freeze dried fruit/plant matter.

 ## Disclosure of Food Safety
 - The experimental preserve is not deemed food safe as it is a raw product that is preserved.
-- Pathogens and spores existing in air or on the plant are present.
+- Pathogens, botulin spores, mold spores contamination from the farm.

 ## Measurement of Water Activity
 - The process of measuring water activity level per batch would be a food safety issue.
 The method of measuring water activity level would be to creating a cold plate and observing the reflectivity index of the cold plate in the atmosphere of the preserve measured alongside a reference index of reflectivity.

+## Method of Creation
+- Direct drying of fruit/plant matter to the specified water activity level or purchasing freeze dried fruit/plant matter
+- Blending the fruit/plant matter with sweeteners, organic acids, freeze dried fruit/plant matter.
+- Sonication of preserve to create a metastable product at 20khz - 120khz with sonic power density of 10w/l - 40w/l for 30 minutes - 4 hour depending on the frequency and wattage density.
+40w/l has best performance.

 ## List of Fruits